FUenal/deep-learning-cybersecurity-ids/README.md

 ## Data Cleanup

+I am using the ***data_cleanup.py*** script from the [Basnet and colleagues project](https://github.com/Colorado-Mesa-University-Cybersecurity/DeepLearning-IDS/tree/master) to perform data wrangling.
 -   dropped rows with Infinitiy values
 -   some files had repeated headers; dropped those
 -   converted timestamp value that was date time format: 15-2-2018 to UNIX epoch since 1/1/1970